Percona-Lab/percona-version-service/README.md

     "critical": false // or true
 }
 ```
-3. image path and image hash can be taken from docker hub or by running `docker inspect`
+3. The values for `image_path` and `image_hash` can be obtained from docker hub
+   or by running `docker inspect`
-4. status can be `recommended` or `available`
+4. The `status` can be set to `recommended` or `available`

 ## How to create a new docker image
-`make docker-push` will create and push docker image with your changes.
+`make docker-push` will create and push a docker image with your changes.
-If you don't want to push docker image to docker hub just run `make docker-build`.
+If you don't want to push your docker image to DockerHub just run `make
+docker-build`.

-By default image name is `perconalab/version-service:$(GIT_BRANCH)-$(GIT_COMMIT)` but it can be overridden by setting `IMG` environment variable.
+By default, the image name is
+`perconalab/version-service:$(GIT_BRANCH)-$(GIT_COMMIT)` but it can be
+overridden by setting the `IMG` environment variable.

-## How to publish
+## How to publish your changes
-To publish your changes to dev environment please create PR to merge your changes to `main` branch.
+To publish your changes to the developent environment, please create a PR to get your changes merged to the `main` branch.

-CI will automatically publish the latest changes in `main` branch to dev environment.
+Once merged, our CI will automatically publish these changes to the dev
+environment.

-To publish changes to prod environment please ask responsible person to deploy your docker image manually.
+To publish changes to the production environment, please ask responsible person
+to deploy your docker image manually.